The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Pace:The pace varies from a walk right through to a canter when the terrain allows.

 • Time in Saddle:On average, 4 to 6 hours daily.
-Please note, this is dependent on the pace of your group, so on some days it could take a little longer to reach your campsite.
+Please note, this is dependent on the pace of your group, so on some days it could take a little longer to reach your destination.

 • Seasons:December through to March.